 What is alliteration?

-Alliteration refers to the repetition of similar consonant sounds in a short series at the beginning of two or more words or stressed syllables.
-The effect is to give a more lyrical and flowing quality to a writer’s prose.
+Alliteration is a literary device which uses repeated sounds at the beginning of successive words or phrases.
+This might be something like “beach-bound bathers” or a “celebratory sensation.”
+The effect of alliteration is to give a more lyrical and flowing quality to a writer’s prose.

 When a word begins with the same consonant sound as other nearby words, a reader immediately takes notice.
 The use of a repeated consonant sound helps to make writing more memorable, even when words starting with a different letter are placed between the alliteration.
 In fact, a bit of space between alliterative word scan sometimes make them have more of an impact.